camunda/camunda-docs/docs/self-managed/optimize-deployment/install-and-start.md

 ---
-id: installation
+id: install-and-start
 title: "Installation"
-description: "Read about how to install Optimize."
+description: "Install and configure Optimize Self-Managed."
 ---
+## Camunda 8 Self-Managed Stack
+Please refer to the [Installation Guide](/docs/self-managed/platform-deployment/) for details on how to install Optimize as part of a Camunda 8 stack.

+## Camunda 7 Self-Managed Stack
 <span class="badge badge--platform">Camunda Platform 7 only</span>

-## Installation guide

-This document describes the installation process of the Camunda Optimize distribution, as well as various configuration possibilities available after initial installation.
+This document describes the installation process of the Camunda Optimize and connect it to a Camunda 7 stack, as well as various configuration possibilities available after initial installation.

-Before proceeding with the installation, read the article about [supported environments](./../../../reference/supported-environments.md).
+Before proceeding with the installation, read the article about [supported environments](./../../reference/supported-environments.md).

+### Local installation

+If you wish to run Camunda Optimize natively on your hardware you can download one of the two offered distributions and run them.
+Especially the demo distribution might be useful to try out Camunda Optimize the first time, it also comes with a simple demo process to explore the functionality.

-### Prerequisites
+#### Prerequisites

-If you intend to run Optimize on your local machine, ensure you have a supported JRE (Java Runtime Environment) installed; best refer to the [Java Runtime](./../../../reference/supported-environments.md) section on which runtimes are supported.
+If you intend to run Optimize on your local machine, ensure you have a supported JRE (Java Runtime Environment) installed; best refer to the [Java Runtime](./../../reference/supported-environments.md#camunda-platform-8-self-managed) section on which runtimes are supported.

-### Demo Distribution with Elasticsearch
+#### Demo Distribution with Elasticsearch

 The Optimize Demo distribution comes with an Elasticsearch instance.
 The supplied Elasticsearch server is not customized or tuned by Camunda in any manner.
 It is intended to make the process of trying out Optimize as easy as possible.
 The only requirement in addition to the demo distribution itself is a running engine (ideally on localhost).